-Partial Redemption.
-If less than all 2020B Bonds are to be optionally redeemed, the particular maturities of such 2020B Bonds to be redeemed and the principal amounts of such maturities to be redeemed shall be selected by the County.
-If less than all the 2020B Bonds of any maturity are to be redeemed, the particular 2020B Bonds or portion of the 2020B Bonds of such maturity to be redeemed shall be selected by the Trustee by lot, in such manner as the Trustee in its discretion may deem fair and appropriate.
-The portion of any registered 2020B Bond of a denomination of more than \$5,000 to be redeemed will be in the principal amount of \$5,000 or any integral multiple thereof, and in selecting portions of such 2020B Bonds for redemption the Trustee will treat each such 2020B Bond as representing that number of 2020B Bonds of \$5,000 denomination that is obtained by dividing the principal amount of such 2020B Bonds by \$5,000.
+Selection for or Partial Redemption.
+If less than all of the 2020 Bonds of any maturity are to be redeemed prior to maturity, (a) if the 2020 Bonds are in book-entry form at the time of such redemption, the Paying Agent shall instruct DTC to instruct the DTC Participants to select the specific 2020 Bonds for redemption on a pro rata pass through basis, and neither the County nor the Paying Agent shall have any responsibility to insure that DTC or its Participants properly select such 2020 Bonds for redemption, and (b) if the 2020 Bonds are not then in book-entry form at the time of such redemption, on each redemption date, the Paying Agent shall select the specific 2020 Bonds for redemption pro rata.
+The portion of any registered 2020 Bond of a denomination of more than \$5,000 to be redeemed will be in the principal amount of \$5,000 or any integral multiple thereof, and in selecting portions of such 2020 Bonds for redemption, the Paying Agent will treat each such 2020 Bond as representing that number of 2020 Bonds of \$5,000 denomination that is obtained by dividing the principal amount of such 2020 Bonds by \$5,000.